friends-of-reactphp/partial/README.md

 annoying `$that = $this` dance, and in general it's a lot of verbose boilerplate that you don't really want to litter your code with.

-This is where currying (technically it's not exactly currying, but I will use the term currying interchangeably because "partial function application" is way too long to type out every single time) can help.
-Since we want to pre- fill an argument to the function that will be called, we just call `bind`, which will insert it to the left of the arguments list.
+This is where partial application can help.
+Since we want to pre-fill an argument to the function that will be called, we just call `bind`, which will insert it to the left of the arguments list.
 The return value of `bind` is a new function which takes one `$content` argument.

 ```php
 <?php